 She does so, and Samuel issues a prophecy that Saul will die in battle the next day, along with his army.
 He ends up rather distressed and the Witch feeds him before he leaves.
 His army is defeated and Saul commits suicide.
 So apparently it’s one thing to consult the dead, and quite another to listen to them.

-A Thessalian witch, Erichtho, built up a reputation as a necromancer after setting up shop in a cemetery.
+A Thessalian witch, Erichtho, appears in Pharsalia, by Lucan.
+She built up a reputation as a necromancer after setting up shop in a cemetery.
 Sextus wanted to know who would win the Battle of Pharsalus and sought out her help.

 Erichtho didn’t mess about so she found a corpse on a battlefield whose lungs and neck remained intact.
 She emptied it of organs and filled the body with a potion.
-According to the legend, it contained snakeskin, hyena flesh, and the foam from rabid dogs.
+According to Lucan’s story, it contained snakeskin, hyena flesh, and the foam from rabid dogs.
 She called on Hermes, the messenger of the gods (and also the guide for the dead).
 He helped her summon the corpse’s spirit and reanimated his body.